An function is a reusable block of code that performs a specific task when called or invoked from another part of the program.

 }

-These examples aim to show how to use Functions.
-This does not mean that it is the best way to solve the problems they address.
+These examples have the purpose of showing how to use Functions.
+It does not mean it is the best way to solve the problem they address.